 Here’s a regularly updated list of books that I’ve read that are broadly on the Social in silico theme.
 Where there are blog posts here that refer to the books, I’ve linked to them.

-You can also check out my post reviewing some of the books I read in 2014.
+- My post reviewing some of the books I read in 2014 (when I was “on sabbatical”)

 - The Art of Community – Jono Bacon.